evolbioinfo/goalign/docs/commands/mask.md

 ### mask
 Mask a part of the input alignment (replace by N|X)

-It takes an alignment and replaces positions defined by start (0-based inclusive) and length by N (nucleotide alignment) or X (amino-acid alignment).
+It takes an alignment and replaces some characters by "N" or "X".

+By default, it masks positions defined by start (0-based inclusive) and length with N (nucleotide alignment) or X (amino-acid alignment).
 If the length is after the end of the alignment, will stop at the end of the alignment.